 - Injured workers will want to file their accident report with their first visit to a doctor after their injury.
+Filing an L&I claim is important and necessary.
 Filing an L&I Claim Injured workers must file a Report of Accident within one year.
 Statute of Limitations

 - Employer requirements L&I has mandatory reporting requirements for injuries that involve a fatality, inpatient hospitalizations, amputations, and loss of eye injuries.
 Report to 1-800-423-7233 within 8 hours